This article was last updated by on

 EbayWithin 1 to 4 days after placing an order

-How to Grow Canna Lily from Seeds?
+How Do You Grow Canna Lily from Seeds?

 Harvesting Canna Lily seeds seems easy, but the process of germination will break your sweat.

-This is because the seeds have specific requirements and won’t germinate if you don’t tickle their seed coat!
+The seeds have specific requirements and won’t germinate if you don’t tickle their seed coat.
+But you can plant the seed in the soil right after harvest.

 However, storing seeds can increase the viability, plus you can have propagating materials available for the next season.

+Moreover, a hybrid Canna Lily cannot form seeds as they are crossbred to form new varieties that have lost their seed-setting capacity.
 Fortunately, those varieties that set the seeds can germinate with a little effort.

 Usually, mid to late February is the perfect month to plant the seeds.